Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Specific Comments From the ATA

-ATA was generally supportive of the NPRM but requested that the Agency respond to its concerns.
+ATA was generally supportive of the NPRM but requested that the Agency Start Printed Page 38426respond to its concerns.
 ATA believed that several issues still needed to be resolved and addressed, as follows:

 ATA Comment 1: